Balanced ternary

 Balanced ternary is a ternary numeral system (i.e. base 3 with three digits) that uses a balanced signed-digit representation of the integers in which the digits have the values −1, 0, and 1.
 This stands in contrast to the standard (unbalanced) ternary system, in which digits have values 0, 1 and 2.

 The balanced ternary system can represent all integers without using a separate minus sign; the value of the leading non-zero digit of a number has the sign of the number itself.
 The balanced ternary system is an example of a non-standard positional numeral system.
-It was used in some early computers and also in some solutions of balance puzzles.
+It was used in some early computers and has also been used to solve balance puzzles.

-Different sources use different glyphs used to represent the three digits in balanced ternary.
+Different sources use different glyphs to represent the three digits in balanced ternary.
 In this article, T (which resembles a ligature of the minus sign and 1) represents −1, while 0 and 1 represent themselves.
 Other conventions include using '−' and '+' to represent −1 and 1 respectively, or using Greek letter theta (Θ), which resembles a minus sign in a circle, to represent −1.
 In publications about the Setun computer, −1 is represented as overturned 1: "1".

 Balanced ternary makes an early appearance in Michael Stifel's book Arithmetica Integra (1544).
 It also occurs in the works of Johannes Kepler and Léon Lalanne.
 Related signed-digit schemes in other bases have been discussed by John Colson, John Leslie, Augustin-Louis Cauchy, and possibly even the ancient Indian Vedas.